 If your timetable clashes with a seminar/tutorial group, you may be able to switch to another group to remove the clash (please contact the Module Selection team to make these changes).

 If the clash is with a compulsory module, you will be asked to change the optional module it clashes with.

 If you have a clash over 2 weeks or less, this may be acceptable and we would advise you to contact the Module Convener to discuss this.

 Adding a module to this timetabling platform to check for any clashes does not mean that you have been enrolled on the module, or that this has been added to your timetable.
-You need to contact the module selection team to request this, after checking for any clashes.
+You need to contact the module selection team to request your module enrolment, after checking for any clashes.
 Once module selection is complete, the new module will appear on your timetable within 24 hours.

 How do I change my module selection online, and how can I do this?

 Once you have made your module selections and submitted these, these will be assigned to your RISIS record.
 If you were not successful in gaining a place on a module with limited spaces, you will receive an email from the Module Selection team asking you to select another module

 If you would like to make changes to your selected modules you may request this, however please note that you do not have an automatic right to change your optional modules.
 Consideration will be given as to whether you have the necessary pre- and co-requisites, whether there are places available on the module and whether the deadline for changing optional modules has passed.
 Requests to change modules can be done during the following periods: